Dresden jewelry heist: Getaway vehicle found but thieves are still at large | DW | 26.11.2019

 Police on Tuesday shared that the burnt-out car they found on Monday was used by the Dresden jewelry thieves as their getaway vehicle.

-The detectives made the discovery of the burnt-out shell in an underground garage on Monday, but at the time they were unsure if it was connected to the crime.
+The detectives made the discovery of the burnt-out shell in an underground garage on Monday, but at the time, they were unsure whether it had anything to do with the theft.

-However, investigators later found traces on the vehicle connecting it to the scene of the crime.
+However, investigators later found evidence on the vehicle connecting it to the scene of the crime.

-A day after the heist the detectives did, however, confirm that they are certain that the electrical fire was connected to the break-in.
+A day after the heist, the detectives did, however, confirm that they are certain that an electrical fire was connected to the break-in.

+The Resident Palace, home to the targeted Green Vault, reopened to the public on Wednesday morning.
+The Vault, however, remained closed as authorities continued their investigation.

 Stitching protected other treasures

-It is still not known how many items were taken but the museum's directors believe it was less than first thought.
+It is still not known how many items were taken, but the museum's directors believe it was fewer than first thought.

-Marion Ackermann, the vault's general director, told German broadcaster ZDF that the criminals stole significantly fewer items than initially feared because "all objects were individually attached" with stitches in mounting fabric.
+Marion Ackermann, general director of the State Art Collections in Dresden, told German broadcaster ZDF that the criminals stole significantly fewer items than initially feared because "all objects were individually attached" with stitches in mounting fabric.

-Vault director Dirk Syndram agreed, saying from looking at a photo it appeared another seven display vitrines had been left untouched.
+Vault director Dirk Syndram agreed, saying that from looking at a photo, it appeared another seven display vitrines had been left untouched.
 Police released pictures of some of the stolen items on Twitter.

 "I've seen a photo that shows that not all is missing," said Syndram, who on Monday described the jewelry stolen as a "kind of world heritage."

-A 20-strong police special team had been examining 32 seconds of surveillance video footage showing two intruders who used an axe to smash the cabinet's glass, reported Deutschlandfunk public radio.
+A 20-strong special team of the police had been examining 32 seconds of surveillance video footage showing two intruders who used an axe to smash the cabinet's glass, Deutschlandfunk public radio reported.

-"The theft of items which make up our identity as a nation of culture strikes at our hearts," said Germany's minister for culture and media, Monika Grütters.
+"The theft of items that make up our identity as a nation of culture strikes at our hearts," said Germany's minister for culture and media, Monika Grütters.

 More needs to be done to protect artifacts